dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/legacy-behaviors.md

 These flags go through three phases of development:
 1. **Introduction (disabled by default):** dbt adds logic to support both 'old' + 'new' behaviors.
 The 'new' behavior is gated behind a flag, disabled by default, preserving the old behavior.
 2. **Maturity (enabled by default):** The default value of the flag is switched, from `false` to `true`, enabling the new behavior by default.
 Users can preserve the 'old' behavior and opt out of the 'new' behavior by setting the flag to `false` in their projects.
 They may see deprecation warnings when they do so.
-3. **Removal (Generally Enabled):** The flag, having been marked in advance for deprecation, is removed.
-The logic to support the 'old' behaviour is removed from dbt codebases.
-Our intent is to support most flags indefinitely, but we are not committed to supporting them forever.
-If we do choose to remove a flag, we will offer significant advance notice.
+3. **Removal (generally enabled):** After marking the flag for deprecation, we remove it along with the 'old' behavior it supported from the dbt codebases.
+We aim to support most flags indefinitely, but we're not committed to supporting them forever.
+If we choose to remove a flag, we'll offer significant advance notice.

 ## Behavior Change Flags